tastethedream/short-courses/what-the-flexbox/playbook/alignment.md

 -`center` will split the space between top and botton and bertically centre the container

-## Alignment and centering with align-self
+## Alignment and centering with align-self - video 9

 - `align-self` allows you to taget a specific item and overide the default